There are so many different models of iPads these days that it can be really hard to decide which model to get.

 The best way to explain this is with a few examples.

-The table above shows a comparison of how many layers can be used for 3 different canvas resolution on devices with 3 different RAM configurations.
+The table below shows a comparison of how many layers can be used for 3 different canvas resolution on devices with 3 different RAM configurations.

 The three canvas sizes compared are:

 - 2,000 pixel x 2,000 pixel canvas

 The three RAM amounts compared are from the charts in the last section: